gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 These are not academic concerns.
 Our workflows edited content in multiple phases - removing buzz words, adding strong hooks to engage readers, tuning stylometrics, linting and validating code, etc. As we layered in new steps we found that some of the work from previous steps would regress.
 Some of these goals conflicted.

 We were left with an optimization problem: in a workflow consisting of N steps, what order of execution maximizes your evals?
 Because of static graphs and intertwined global state, each permutation involved 10+ minutes of editing boilerplate.
 Not sustainable.
-Not to mention that this framework didn’t help me with the “long-running” portion at all.
+Not to mention that this framework didn't help me with the "long-running" portion at all.

 I rage-quit and went looking for other frameworks.
 To my dismay, all of them share the same fundamental programming model and flaws\!